alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 This time, the resolution is a combination of the two previous examples:
 - there is a conditional forwarder from on-premise to Azure for the private link DNS zone
-- The private DNS zone **postgres.database.azure.com** is linked to the hub Vnet where IaaS DNS servers stand.
+- the Azure Private DNS Zone **privatelink.postgres.database.azure.com** is linked to the hub Vnet where IaaS DNS servers stand.

 Challenges
 ----------

 This architecture is actually working pretty well but, to be honest, it has some drawbacks:
 - customer still have to deploy a IaaS based architecture in its Azure infrastructure to manage efficiently Azure related domains and to get benefit from Vnet Links for private DNS zones and enable private link resolution from on-premise
-- these VMs lifecycle must still be managed (patching, upgrades, ...)
+- these VMs lifecycle must still be managed (patching, upgrades, monitoring, backup...)
 - the DNS solution they own must be configured somehow to manage A records but also to define conditional and default forwarders

 Azure DNS Private resolver
 ==========================

 Based on the challenges described above, Microsoft introduces a brand new managed service that elimite all this extrawork: Azure DNS Private resolver.
-It enable users to query Azure private DNS zones from on-premise environment and vice versa without deployed IaaS DNS servers.
+It enables users to query Azure private DNS zones from on-premise environment and vice versa without deployed IaaS DNS servers.
 The service is fully managed by Microsoft and is highly available by nature.
 Moreover, it is really easy to deploy, to configure and to use.

 The service comes with two kind of Azure resources:
 - **DNS Private resolver:** the service reference one (and only one) Vnet and it needs two subnets (the recommended masks for the subnets are /28)